MegaMosquito/tempmon/README.md

 # tempmon

-Monitor indoor and outdoor temperatures, and indicate when its cooler outside.
+Monitor indoor and outdoor temperatures, and indicate when it's cooler outside.